 Poet Peg Boyers was born in San Tomé, Venezuela, but spent her childhood on the move, living in such countries as Libya, Italy, Indonesia, and Cuba.
 She earned her BA from Skidmore College.
-Her collections of poetry are Hard Bread (2002) and Honey with Tobacco (2007).
+Her collections of poetry are Hard Bread (2002), Honey with Tobacco (2007), and To Forget Venice (2014).
 Hard Bread contains a series of poems written in the voice of Natalia Ginzburg (1916–1991), an Italian writer, editor, and mother who witnessed World War II.
 Boyers carefully reconstructed Ginzburg’s experiences by illuminating the historical details of her life.
 Steven Cramer called the narrative “a great achievement of voice” in Poetry.

-A lecturer in the English Department at Skidmore College, Boyers is the executive editor of Salmagundi.
+A lecturer in the English Department at Skidmore College and adjunct professor at Columbia University, Boyers is the executive editor of Salmagundi.